Skills

 You can also guide what gets captured:

-Create a skill that focuses on the expression we just wrote Save this as a skill, but generalize it for any font Create Manually
+Create a skill that focuses on the expression we just wrote Save this as a skill, but generalize it for any font When creating a skill from existing work, build or refine it in the same conversation first.
+The more relevant context in the chat history, the better the skill.

 - Type